 Snap! (formerly BYOB) is a visual, drag-and-drop programming language.
 It is an extended reimplementation of Scratch (a project of the Lifelong Kindergarten Group at the MIT Media Lab) that allows you to Build Your Own Blocks.
-It also features first class lists, first class procedures, and continuations.
+It also features first class lists, first class procedures, first class sprites with inheritance, and first class continuations.
 These added capabilities make it suitable for a serious introduction to computer science for high school or college students.

 In the example below, a Snap! user can create new control

 the language), by writing a script as shown at the left.
 Once the

 for block is created, it can be used even to make nested

 loops, as shown in the center.
 A sprite carries out that script at the

 Snap! is presented by the University of California at Berkeley.
 It was developed by Jens Mönig at MioSoft Corporation (now at SAP), with design input and documentation by Brian Harvey at Berkeley, and contributions by students at Berkeley and elsewhere.

 One of the motivations for developing Snap! is that it's used in the Berkeley course Beauty and Joy of Computing (BJC), taught on campus as the computing breadth course for non-CS majors, and made available in collaboration with Education Development Center, Inc., as a high school course that prepares students for the Advanced Placement Computer Science Principles exam.

 A data type is considered first class in a programming language if instances of that type can be